Durr Al Najaf

 Durr Al Najaf (دُر ٱلنَّجَف) is a glossy and clear gemstone from the quartz family.
 The name means "pearl of Najaf" as it can only be sourced from Wadi-al-Salaam (وادي السلام) in Najaf, Iraq.
 The gemstone is found along the west of Najaf close by the Najaf Sea.
 It stands out among other stones for its unique translucency.
-The gemstones are collected at very specific times, especially on sunny days after rain which washes the stones and allows the sun to increase their glitter, making it easier for the collectors to find.
+The gemstones are collected at very specific times, especially on sunny days after rain which washes the stones and allows the sun to increase their glitter, making them easier for the collectors to find.
 The collecting locals know the best times to collect the stone as it holds religious value especially among the Shia Muslims.

-Upon preparation of the stones to be worn as rings or necklaces, names of religious figures such as the names of the prophet Muhammad and his kin, or an Āyah from the Quran are usually engraved on the stones by tradition.
+Upon preparation of the stones to be worn as rings or necklaces, names of religious figures such as the names of Muhammad and his family, or an Āyah from the Quran are usually engraved on the stones by tradition.

 Durr Al Najaf can be found in four forms: